sidecartridge/sidecart-site-dev-docs/revisions.md

 ## Want to contribute?

-You can contribute to this list by submitting your own case design.
+You can contribute to page.
 Please scroll to the bottom of the page and click on the "Edit this page on GitHub" link.
 You can then submit a pull request with your changes.